 - Reporting on facts backed by multiple sources

 - Using credible data sources like government institutions or think tanks

 While these tips can serve as a jumping-off point, it is far from an exhaustive list of ways to combat bias.
 A large part of avoiding bias is learning how to identify and understand how different political leanings serve party interests within the media.
 One way to do this is by using a political bias meter like the .
-However, for a more in-depth explanation of bias in media and how to manage it, check out Biasly’s Media Bias Education Software, and learn how to balance bias with facts, to push out articles that are both credible and insightful.
+However, for a more in-depth explanation of bias in media and how to manage it, check out Biasly’s Media Literacy Education Platform, and learn how to balance bias with facts, to push out articles that are both credible and insightful.